Rebalancing: How to get your portfolio back on track

 • Rebalancing: You sell investments that are above their target weighting and use them to buy underweighted positions.
 Classic, but associated with transaction costs.

-• Cash flow rebalancing: You direct new deposits – for example from your monthly savings amount – specifically into the underweighted positions.
-No need to sell, no additional costs.
-For investors in the savings phase, this is the most elegant approach, which we also follow.
+• Cash Flow Rebalancing: You direct new deposits—such as your monthly savings—specifically toward underweighted positions.
+No selling required, no additional costs.
+For investors in the accumulation phase, this is the most elegant approach—and it’s the one we follow as well.

 • Combination: In the event of minor deviations, readjust by making new deposits.
 Only in the event of major shifts do you actively reallocate.